 The Beautements - Origins and History

-Before my father, Alan Beautement, died in 1970 he had started to collect information about the history and origins of the Beautement family.
+Before my father, Alan Beautement, died in 1970 he had started to collect information about the history and origins of the Beautement family - and their connections with boat-building.
 Sadly, much of what he collected was lost.
 However, since 1994 - when the original Beautement website (called TBT, now closed) had its first origins, I have been trying to pick up where he left off.
 To my amazement the web site brought us in contact with long-lost relatives in Australia, Canada, France, South Africa and the USA - and I had always thought my British relatives were the only Beautements around!

 The original website attempted to bring together all the Beautement information that had been provided - but we kept on finding new material.
 If you can help by telling us more - please email with any information you have.
 Thank you.